chrplr/AIP2015/00_Installation/install.md

 Each student should end up with a bundle of softwares which are needed in the mandatory courses of the Cogmaster.

-You migh skip the last one if and only if you are already used to an advanced text editor as wim, emacs, sublimetext.
+You migh skip the `Atom` install if and only if you are already used to an advanced text editor as wim, emacs, sublimetext.
 Microsoft Office Word, LibreOffice and other document formatting software are
 **not** text editors.